 Prior to the mid 90s no one over the age of 15 would have admitted to owning a video game console.
 A surprise visit from a friend would have resulted in kicking your Mega Drive under the bed and hoping they didn’t trip over the wired control pad.
 Consoles were toys.
 Toys are for kids.
-Adults who did play with them probably did so in darkened bedrooms on Friday nights, alone, or at a push, with other Metallica T-shirt-wearing outcasts who couldn’t get girlfriends.
+Adults who did play with them probably did so in darkened bedrooms on Friday nights, alone, or at a push,

 While emotive choir music plays in the background, a series of ordinary urban dwellers, young